HDDs for cloud, virtual and traditional storage environments

 Simple, some are legacy soon to be replaced and disposed of while others are newer.
 I also have a collection so to speak that get used for various testing, research, learning and trying things out.
 Click here and here to read about some of the ways I use various drives in my VMware environment including creating Raw Device Mapped (RDM) local SAS and SATA devices.

-Other capabilities and functionality existing or being added to HDD’s include RAID and data copy assist; secure erase, self-encrypting, vibration dampening among other abilities for supporting dense data environments.
+Other capabilities and functionality existing or being added to HDD’s include RAID and data copy assist; securely erase, self-encrypting, vibration dampening among other abilities for supporting dense data environments.

 From a marketing and fun to talk about new technology perspective, HDD’s might be dead for some.
 The reality is that they are very much alive in physical, virtual and cloud environments, granted their role is changing.